 What is a statistical investigation?

 Can you think of an example when we might need to carry out a statistical investigation?

-Organise the students into groups of 2 or 3.
-Give out magazines and newspapers and ask the students to find some examples of statistics.
+- Organise the students into groups of two or three.
+Give out magazines, newspapers and website links and ask the students to find some examples of statistics.

 Who has done the research for/carried out this investigation?

 Who will benefit from the results of this investigation?

 Is it clear to you what the purpose of the investigation is?

 What do you like about the way that the information is presented?

 Does it help you in any way to understand the information better?